 Codependency is a term used in relationships that involve people with a substance use disorder.
 It’s important to understand exactly what codependency is along with the main causes and symptoms of the disorder.
-At Gateway Foundation, we offer useful information on how to treat this problem and addiction within the family to achieve codependency recovery.
+At Gateway, we offer useful information on how to treat this problem and addiction within the family to achieve codependency recovery.

 What Is Codependency?

 Codependency is a behavioral and emotional disorder that can be inherited.
 It’s also called “relationship addiction.”
 Codependent people neglect their own needs to fulfill the needs of others.
 They forfeit their values and well-being to focus totally on assisting another person.

 Codependents usually build unhealthy relationships because of their low self-esteem.
 They get involved with people who are excessively needy, irresponsible and cannot return all the love and affection they sow.
 In many cases, these relationships are abusive.